 Instead of showing a student ID to the driver, students will scan a QR code embedded on their student ID when boarding the bus.
-The new student IDs will be available at the start of the 2018-19 school year.
 The QR code identifies the student by a number and shares no personal information with DART.

 DART recommends students arrive at a bus stop five minutes early and consider downloading the MyDART app to plan the best bus route to a destination and track buses in real time.